-Figure 8: Transportation Moisture and Temperature Data Data from Transportation Sample A which arrived and was uncovered to reflect the conditions of the CLT of the structure showed the effectiveness of the processes the CLT manufacturer implemented while storing and transporting the CLT panels for this project.
-As seen in Figure 9 prior to shipping, moisture levels in the CLT samples stayed very consistent and were did not appear to be exposed to moisture.
+Figure 9.
+Transportation Temperature Data Data from Transportation Sample A which arrived and was uncovered to reflect the conditions of the CLT of the structure showed the effectiveness of the processes the CLT manufacturer implemented while storing and transporting the CLT panels for this project.
+As seen in Figure 10 prior to shipping, moisture levels in the CLT samples stayed very consistent and were did not appear to be exposed to moisture

-Figure 9: Analysis of Sample A during Transport Page 6 of 14 Once uncovered and exposed to a series of rainfall events, the effects can clearly be seen in a spike of moisture levels in the topmost layer of the sample.
-Data from the top layer of CLT is shown in Figure 9 with the dotted red line indicating the day of transport from Penticton to the building site at UBC.
-The rapid decrease of sample moisture demonstrated the drying ability of the fully-exposed CLT.
-These observations of the CLT are consistent with observations which were made in later analysis of the in-building moisture levels during construction.
-IN BUILDING MOISTURE Sensors were installed into floors from below after the first layer of ceiling drywall was installed.
+Figure 10.
+Analysis of Sample A During Transport 6.
+In Building Moisture Sensors were installed into floors from below after the first layer of ceiling drywall was installed.
 Sequencing caused the data collecting units to be uninstalled and reinstalled a total of 3 times for each location.
 This reinstallation took place to ensure the largest dataset possible.
 Detailed in this section of the paper is the methodology of transferring equipment from the transportation portion of the study and challenges which were overcome to gather the best picture of building moisture performance during construction.
 Points of interest and trends were discovered while monitoring the mass timber structure with over 300 sensors in a real-time cloud monitoring system.
 These sensors will remain in the building for its lifetime.
-Monitoring Locations Locations were selected with the intent of obtaining data representative of the majority of environmental and construction construction related factors that are present during different phases of construction.
-Instrumentation accounted for points accounted for points where CLT was uncovered, cement pours took place, floors changing from passive to active heating as active heating as the seasons shifted from summer to winter and material staging in the East wing.
-Recording a dataset that a dataset that will be representative of the entire building during occupancy was also considered as monitoring will will continue throughout the life of the building.
-Every second floor was monitored and areas alternated between Northbetween North-South and East-West locations as shown in Figure 10 and
+7. Monitoring Locations Locations were selected with the intent of obtaining data representative of the majority of environmental and construction related factors that are present phases different of construction. during Instrumentation accounted for points where CLT was uncovered, cement pours took place, floors changing from passive to active heating as the seasons shifted from summer to winter and material staging in the East wing.
+Recording a dataset that will be representative of the entire building during occupancy was also considered as monitoring will continue throughout the life of the building.
+Every second floor was monitored and areas alternated between North-South and East-West locations as shown in Figure 11 and Figure 12.

-Figure 10: East West Moisture Monitoring Locations Figure 11.
+Figure 11.
+East West Monitoring Locations